Siva-Sanjay/5thSem-TimeTable/README.md

 # 5TH Semester Time Table

-A React JS based Time table application, featuring a Dynamic timetable layout with all zoom classroom links embedded seperately in each cell.
-Along with the functionality to switch between timetables of various departments.
+A React.Js-based Timetable application, featuring a Dynamic TimeTable layout with all Zoom conference links corresponding to different classes embedded separately in each cell.
+Along with the functionality to switch between schedules of various departments namely, Electrical, Computers, Mechanical, Civil and Chemical Engineering.

 #### Color coding:
-  based on the time table slots, helping to distnguish between subjects.
+  Based on the timetable slots, helping to distinguish between subjects.
+The same colour denotes the same slot.
 #### Bootstrap:
-  primarily used to make the dropdown menu for switching between branches
+  Primarily used to stylize the dropdown menu for switching between branches.